lu1215/MutaCLASH/README.md

 - **regulator file**: regulator file in FASTA or CSV format.
 - **transcript file**: transcript file in FASTA or CSV format.
 - **algorithm**: Algorithm used to predict binding sites, which can be `pirScan, miRanda, RNAup`.
-- **abundance analysis type**: Method used to analyze abundance, which can be `region, site, up, abu` refers to "CLASH identified region", "pirScan binding site", "RNAup binding site", "mRNA abundance" (check more details about this in `pipeline/induce_22g/abu_data/`).
+- **abundance analysis type**: Method used to analyze abundance, which can be `abu, region, site, up` refers to "mRNA abundance" (check more details about this in `pipeline/add_abundance/abu_data/`), and 22G-RNA in "CLASH identified region", "pirScan binding site", "RNAup binding site".
+If this parameter is not specified, abundance analysis will not be executed.

 After executing the command, the pipeline will run and complete all the necessary steps.